vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 Somaśarman himself was favoured with initiation by Lakulīśa, according to the inscription it was the other way round, 42 but, the inscription adds, the lineage of Bhīmasoma, received its ‘certificate of divinity’ through Mugalisa, who was initiated by the incarnated Śiva himself.

-The combined evidence of both sources thus seems to suggest that there existed an early Śaiva tradition that, on the one hand, recognized the uniqueness of Lakulīśa’s incarnation, but that, on the other hand, distanced itself from the Pā˜

-ncārthika and Lākula divisionṣ In its initial stage this tradition, or one strand of it, may have been named after its putative preceptor: ‘Mausula’.
+The combined evidence of both sources thus seems to suggest that there existed an early Śaiva tradition that, on the one hand, recognized the uniqueness of Lakulīśa’s incarnation, but that, on the other hand, distanced itself from the Pāñcārthika and Lākula divisionṣ In its initial stage this tradition, or one strand of it, may have been named after its putative preceptor: ‘Mausula’.
 In the course of time other groups may have been assimilated, and gradually a distinct theology and praxis may have been developed, which became known as the Somasiddhānta, thus preserving a reference to a distant saint who was hallowed as its founder, Somaśarmaṇ Part of this tradition, again, may eventually have merged with groups that produced the Bhairava texts such as the Jayadrathayāmala, that is to say, became indistinguishable from the Kāpālikaṣ 43

 Others may have joined the Śaiva Siddhānta, of which a maṭhikā  was attached